data2evidence/d2e/docs/README_trex_overview.md

   > **The expected result is:** ![dqd-dashboard](./images/dqd/dqd-dashboard-1.png)

-## Running Jobs
+## Analytics Environment

-### Run Job for Duckdb
+### Running Cachedb Job
-This section provides the steps for setting up the analytics environment.
+- This section provides the steps for setting up the analytics environment.
-- Ensure that `create-cachedb-file-plugin` plugin is available in the [Jobs Portal](#jobs-portal).
+- Navigate to the dataset of interest and click **Select Action**.
+- Select **Create cache**.
-- Refer to the [documentation here](./3-configure/5-create-duckdb-file.md) for a detailed guide on creating a duckdb file.
+- Refer to the [documentation here](./3-configure/5-create-duckdb-file.md) to create cache via the Jobs Portal.

-## Fetching Datasets Metadata
+## Update Datasets Metadata
-- In the Admin Portal, navigate to **Datasets** tab and select **Check for data model updates**.
+- In the Admin Portal, navigate to **Datasets** tab and select **Update dataset metadata**.
 - Refer to the [documentation here](./3-configure/7-fetch-datasets-metadata.md) for more details.

 **The expected result is as follows:**